CARV-ICS-FORTH/frisbee/README.md

 ## What is Frisbee ?

-Frisbee is a workflow-based engine that lowers the threshold of testing containerized applications on Kubernetes.
+**Frisbee** is a **workflow-based engine** for testing containerized applications on Kubernetes.

-Frisbee is implemented as a set of Kubernetes CRD (Custom Resource Definition) that:
+It is implemented as a set of Kubernetes CRDs that that lowers the threshold of applying **declarative testing** to distributed applications.

+Frisbee can help tester to:

 :heavy_check_mark: Setup initial application stack – easily!